Samurai117/DOTA2/README.md

 HSE course: https://www.coursera.org/learn/vvedenie-mashinnoe-obuchenie#about

 Best results for presented ensamble ML version 76,24% on leaderboards.
-DNN version get better results on validation data but only 75.78% for real test.
+DNN version gets better results on validation data but only 75.78% for real test.

 ### Second
 This project is based on this Kaggle competition.